-Go Big or Buy a Home: Student Debt, Career Choices and Wealth Accumulation
+Go Big or Buy a Home: The Impact of Student Debt on Career and Housing Choices

-What is the impact of student loans on post baccalaureate choices?
-Using within-cohort across-college variations in financial aid policies, we find that higher levels of debt induce a front loading of earnings, an underinvestment in human capital and an earlier entry into home ownership.
-We then estimate a life-cycle model using a representative panel of college graduates and analyze the mechanisms behind the interaction between student debt, career choices and housing.
-Our results indicate that lower net wealth generates a trade-off between career and housing choices for college graduates.
+What is the impact of student loans on college graduates' choices?
+Using within-college supply-side variations in financial aid policies, we show that higher student debt balances cause a front loading of earnings, lower graduate school enrollment, and earlier entry into home ownership.
+We then estimate a life-cycle human capital model to analyze the mechanisms behind the interaction between student debt, graduate school enrollment and housing choices.
+Our structural estimation shows that post-school credit constraints generate a trade-off between career and housing choices for highly indebted graduates, playing a key role in explaining lifetime earnings inequality.
 Finally, we compare alternative policy proposals.
-Relative to the baseline 10-year fixed repayment plan, an income based repayment plan increases human capital accumulation and earnings growth, while postponing entry into home ownership.
-Importantly, linking repayments to income achieves outcomes that are close to what can be achieved by a more ambitious student loan forgiveness plan.
+Relative to the baseline 10-year fixed repayment plan, an income-based repayment plan (and a more ambitious undergraduate student loan forgiveness plan) increases human capital accumulation and earnings growth for highly indebted graduates, while postponing entry into homeownership.

-Macroeconomics, Household Finance, Labor Economics, Economics of Education
+Labor Economics, Inequality, Household Finance, Economics of Education